GHOST-Aram/friendly-docs/eventz/docs/get.md

 If the request does not include client-defined pagination constraints, the system will use its default pagination constraints to process the request.

+You can also further refine your search by using URL query parameters.
+The following is a list of parameters that you can include in the query string:

+- `category`,
+- `venue`,
+- `title`,
+- `createdBy`- The Id of the user who posted the event,
+- `city`

 **Example**

 ```javascript